- USB‑C connector – boost your self-esteem by plugging it in the right way every time!

 - Adhesive mounting square

 - Board components (pre-soldered or loose, depending on version purchased)

 - Assembly requires minor trimming of your GBA shell’s battery compartment

 - Console, tools, and charging cable are not included

-PowerUp Advance can be charged with any typical 5V micro-USB wall charger, like those used by many cell phones or other electronics.
-Additionally, you can charge PowerUp Advance from a computer using a standard micro-USB cable plugged into a powered USB port.
-You can play your Gameboy Advance while it’s charging.
+PowerUp Advance can be charged with a USB‑C cable connected to a typical 5V USB wall adapter, like those used by cell phones and other electronics.
+Additionally, you can charge PowerUp Advance from a computer by plugging the cable into a powered USB port.
+You can play your Game Boy Advance while it’s charging.

 Soldering is an extremely useful skill to have.
-If you don’t know how to solder, we recommended SparkFun’s Learn to Solder - Simon Says kit.
+If you’d like to learn to solder, we recommended SparkFun’s Learn to Solder - Simon Says kit.
 It’s a blast to assemble (and to play with afterwards), and it gives you all the basic tools and skills you’ll need for getting started with through-hole soldering.
 After getting comfortable assembling that kit, you’ll know enough to assemble your own PowerUp Advance!
 In addition, searching YouTube will give you lots of useful tutorial videos.